Crizzooo/fullstack-react-boilerplate/README.md

 # Instructions
 1. Clone this repo to your local machine `https://github.com/Crizzooo/react-redux-express-boilerplate.git`
-2. `npm install --save OR yarn`
+2. `npm install OR yarn install`
+3. `rm -rf .git` - To remove commit log from boilerplate
+4. `git init` - To initiate new git log
-3. `npm run dev`
+5. `npm run dev` - To build and launch server
-4. Visit `localhost:3000` to verify everything works!
+6. Visit `localhost:3000` to verify everything works!
+7. Make your own github repo and `git remote add origin ${repoURL}`
-5. Get to building the meat of your project without worrying about the boring stuff!
+8. Get to building the meat of your project without worrying about the boring stuff!

 # File Structure
 ```